georgeokez/ecommerce-mart-zone/README.md

 - [Next.js](https://nextjs.org/) team for the amazing framework
 - [Shadcn UI](https://ui.shadcn.com/) for the beautiful components
-- All the open source libraries that make this project possible.
+- All the open source libraries that make this project possible